GregStanton/proposal-rmf-engine/README.md

 * **Undulating strokes:** Creating a stroke with a dynamic, precisely tuned weight is as easy as scaling slices.

 All this is consistent with the 3D case.
 We just construct in 3D and project to 2D.
 Specifically, the sweep geometry is constructed in 3D by embedding the profile's local xy-plane into the spine's normal-binormal plane.
 Then it's projected onto the 2D canvas, creating the same visual as a distant 3D camera would.
-Support the `SWEEP` kind in 2D sketches.
-Typically, this means a line segment is swept across a 2D spine.

-* **Calligraphy brushes:** Creating a calligraphy brush is as easy as setting an orientation.
-* **Undulating strokes:** Creating a stroke with a dynamic, precisely tuned weight is as easy as scaling slices.

-All this is consistent with the 3D case.
-We just construct in 3D and project to 2D.
-Specifically, the sweep geometry is constructed in 3D by embedding the profile's local xy-plane into the spine's normal-binormal plane.
-Then it's projected onto the 2D canvas, creating the same visual as a distant 3D camera would.

 ### Orientation settings
-### Orientation settings

 To resolve the conflict between organic forms and architectural forms, we introduce `sweepMode(mode)`.
 To achieve calligraphic effects, we introduce `sweepOrientation(orientation)`.
-To resolve the conflict between organic forms and architectural forms, we introduce `sweepMode(mode)`.
-To achieve calligraphic effects, we introduce `sweepOrientation(orientation)`.

-* **`sweepMode(FREE)` (Default):** This mode minimizes twist and prevents visual glitches (e.g. singularity flipping).
-* **`sweepMode(FIXED, [reference])`:** This mode enforces a consistent "up" direction (`reference`) and prevents undesirable banking (e.g. on a road).
-The API pattern is similar to p5's `colorMode(mode, [max])`.
-* **`sweepOrientation(orientation)`:** This mode sets a global orientation vector for all slice planes, allowing for calligraphic effects.

-Specialized or advanced libraries could extend this API with the inclusion of `sweepSliceOrientation(orientation)`, which could be set at the level of individual spine vertices, similar to `normal()` in p5.js.
 * **`sweepMode(FREE)` (Default):** This mode minimizes twist and prevents visual glitches (e.g. singularity flipping).
 * **`sweepMode(FIXED, [reference])`:** This mode enforces a consistent "up" direction (`reference`) and prevents undesirable banking (e.g. on a road).
 The API pattern is similar to p5's `colorMode(mode, [max])`.
 * **`sweepOrientation(orientation)`:** This mode sets a global orientation vector for all slice planes, allowing for calligraphic effects.